Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an

 Maybe it’s the cable?
 I’ve probably heard that a million times in my career.
 Spoiler alert!
 It’s usually not the cable, but at least a cable tester will give you a quick and easy way to find out if it is.
-These are also especially vital if you make your own cables and check to make sure everything is wired correctly.
+These are also especially vital if you make your own cables and check to ensure everything is wired correctly.
 I’ve wired a few XLR cables backward in my day.
 The cool part about this tester is it does 12 different types of connections commonly found around a recording studio.
 This device can test for other types of connections: USB, RCA, Speakon, Banana plugs, DIN, RJ45, and more.

 Microphones can be heavy.
 I like to have sandbags around to help weigh down any stands that may seem a little less stable than I’d like.
 A few sandbags on the bottom of a stand will help ensure your stands stay where you want them, so you don’t go slamming the original Neumann U47 on the floor of your studio.

 Backblaze is a cloud backup service that automatically backups every one of your drives for only $5 a month.
 If you ever lose a hard drive or a file, you can download it or have them send you a hard drive with the same files on it.
 I’ve lost some of my old music that I wish I still had.
 I will never make that mistake again.
 With Backblaze, I’m guaranteed to have my files no matter what happens.